microsoft/winget-cli/doc/specs/#929 #2334 - Improvements and behavior changes to winget install and winget upgrade flow.md

 **New Behavior**:

+- `architecture` and `locale` arguments will be added to `winget upgrade` command
-- First, winget will try to record selected installer's architecture and locale for installation through winget
+- winget will try to record selected installer's architecture and locale for installation through winget
-- winget will record architecture or locale from command as user intent. i.e. `winget install foo --architecture x86 --locale en-US`
+- winget will record architecture or locale from command line arguments as user intent. i.e. `winget install foo --architecture x86 --locale en-US`
 - During upgrade flow installer selection, installer architecture or locale from previous installation will be treated as preference.
-Installer architecture or locale from user intent will be treated as requirement(i.e. the upgrade will fail if architecture or locale requirement cannot be met).
+Installer architecture or locale from user intent will be treated as requirement (i.e. the upgrade will fail if architecture or locale requirement cannot be met).

 **Note**: This improvement only works for installations through winget.
-Due to current limitations of winget tracking implementation, winget will only honor metadata from last installation for the same package.
+Due to current limitations of winget tracking implementation, side by side installations may not work perfectly, as winget will only honor metadata from last installation for the same package.
+User would need to provide `--architecture` or `--locale` to override the last installation metadata when side by side scenarios fail to work as expected.

 ### `--force` argument separation from Override Hash Mismatch